FrickTown/ObsidianVaults/DatorArkitektur/Input & Output.md

 - We detect the collision, by reading the data to see if another packet has corrupted it.
 - We continue for 51.2µs, so that everyone sees that collision.
 - We then wait for a random and increasing period of time and start again.

+### We use network switches and buffer and route packages to the correct endpoints.
+This prevents collisions and simplifies network setup.